Step-by-Step Guide to Seamless WordPress Website Migrations

 Step 4: Update DNS Settings

+Once your site is live on the new host, don’t stop there—focus on maintenance post-migration and detailed post-migration tracking.
 After your site is set up and working correctly on the new host (using the temporary URL for verification), it’s time to update your Domain Name System (DNS) settings.
 This process involves changing the nameservers or A records to point to the new hosting provider.
 The exact steps depend on where your domain is registered, but you’ll typically:

 1. Log in to your domain registrar’s control panel.